Parameter

 $int(4);

-Use IntAttr attribute to define an integer parameter.
+Use IntAttr attribute to define an integer parameter using attribute notation.

 use Chevere\Parameter\Attributes\IntAttr;